ltspicer/GALAXIS.electronic/README.md

 Unzip the zip and start galaxy.py in the resulting directory (Linux users have to select "run in terminal").
 Missing libraries should be installed automatically on first start.
-In some cases you have to restart the game up to 3 times when you start it for the first time so that the libraries that have just been installed are taken over.

 Alternative for Windows users: Click galaxis.exe (no Python needed).